helm/chartmuseum/README.md

 This example will provide two separate Helm Chart Repositories at the following locations:
 - `http://localhost:8080/r/org1/repoa`
 - `http://localhost:8080/r/org2/repob`

+This should work with all supported storage backends.

 ## Notes on index.yaml
 The repository index (index.yaml) is dynamically generated based on packages found in storage.
 If you store your own version of index.yaml, it will be completely ignored.